guanqun-yang/testaug/README.md

 ## Reproducing Experiments

-With all three tasks' test suites available, the Table 3 could be reproduced following the steps below.
+With all three tasks' test suites available, Table 3 could be reproduced following the steps below.

 - Step 1: Run the `reproduce.sh` script below: